-All physical cash is classified as Stage 1 and is subject to the impairment requirements of IFRS 9.
-Refer to Note 3.6.
+All physical cash is classified as Stage 1.
+While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified ECL is immaterial.

 3.5 Offsetting of financial assets and financial liabilities

 Financial assets and financial liabilities are offset when the right to set-off is not contingent on a future event and is legally enforceable for all counterparties in the normal course of business.
 The net amount is reported in the statement of financial position when the Portfolio has the intention and ability either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
 Financial assets and financial liabilities are not offset if the right of set-off is only enforceable in the event of default, insolvency and bankruptcy.